um-jglad/ihr/README.md

 ## Acknowledgements

-This package, ihr, incorporates and adapts functionality originally developed in the iglu R package.
-We acknowledge the authors of iglu for their open-source contributions to the processing of glucose time series data.
+This package, ihr, incorporates and adapts functionality originally developed in the [iglu R package](https://github.com/irinagain/iglu) in the following components:

-The following components in ihr were adapted from iglu:

-Interpolation and grid alignment logic in HR2DayByDay() was inspired by CGMS2DayByDay() in iglu, with modifications to support heart rate data rather than glucose values.
+- Interpolation and grid alignment logic in `HR2DayByDay()` was inspired by `CGMS2DayByDay()` in iglu, with modifications to support heart rate data rather than glucose values.

-Summary episode metrics such as episode count, duration, and average values were conceptually adapted from similar calculations in iglu’s time-in-range and excursion detection functions, refactored to reflect heart rate reserve (HRR) thresholds and levels (Sedentary, Moderate, Vigorous).
+- Summary episode metrics such as episode count, duration, and average values were conceptually adapted from similar calculations in iglu’s time-in-range and excursion detection functions, refactored to reflect heart rate reserve (HRR) thresholds and levels (Sedentary, Moderate, Vigorous).

-Plotting infrastructure and the overall structure of subject-level summaries were influenced by iglu, with extensions specific to heart rate interpretation and visualizations such as plot_ahp().
+- Plotting infrastructure and the overall structure of subject-level summaries were influenced by iglu, with extensions specific to heart rate interpretation and visualizations such as plot_ahp().

-All adapted code has been modified to suit heart rate time series data from wearable devices.